Yad HaShmona: Demography

 According to 2014 data, the vast majority of the population in Yad ha-Shmona was Jewish (including the statistical category "other", which includes non-Arab residents of Jewish origin but without formal affiliation to the Jewish religion).
+Almost all the inhabitants are Messianic Jews.

 It is a small village-type community with a long-standing stagnant population.
 As of 31 December 2014, 114 people lived here.
 During 2014, the population decreased by 1.7%.